lungern-tech/Learning-Projects/Learn everything about NFTs/4. Uses of NFTs/What are NFTs used for_.md

 The whole NFT ecosystem works because Ethereum is decentralized and secure.

-Decentralized meaning you and everyone else can verify you own something.
+`Decentralized` means you and everyone else can verify you own something.
 All without trusting or granting custody to a third party who can impose their own rules at will.
 It also means your NFT is portable across many different products and markets.

-Secure meaning no one can copy/paste your NFT or steal it.
+`Secure` means no one can copy/paste your NFT or steal it.

 These qualities of Ethereum makes digitally owning unique items and getting a fair price for your content possible.
 But it comes at a cost.
 Blockchains like Bitcoin and Ethereum are energy intensive right now because it takes a lot of energy to preserve these qualities.
 If it was easy to rewrite Ethereum's history to steal NFTs or cryptocurrency, the system collapses.